-Agility, dock diving, obedience, IPO/Schutzhund/French Ring, flyball - all these sports require the dogs participating in them to execute at least one jump while training and competing in their sport.
+Agility, dock diving, obedience, IPO/Schutzhund/French Ring, and flyball all have something in common.
+These dog sports require the dogs participating in them to execute at least one jump while training and competing in their sport.

 The jump, broken down into its most basic components, looks like this: